“The Dell XPS 8930 Tower is an unassuming desktop that just happens to double as a capable, entry-level gaming PC.”

 There’s been a lot of excitement surrounding Dell’s XPS hardware in the last few years.
 Whether it’s the XPS All-In-One or the XPS 13, they’ve been the flagship products in Dell’s lineup.
 They focus on style and design without sacrificing the capabilities you’d expect from a premium PC.

 Further in the background, Dell has a line of desktop towers with the XPS branding.
 We got a chance to review the new XPS 8930, an all-black PC that comes with 8th-gen Intel Core processors and some surprising gaming capability.
 Our review unit came with the four-core Core i3-8100, 8GB of RAM and, most importantly, the Nvidia GeForce GTX 1060, for a retail price of $1000.
 The XPS 8930 Tower works as an entry-level gaming PC, as well as a simple home workstation.
-You can, of course, move to a Core i5 for an extra $100, a Core i7 for an extra $250, or up even upgrade to a Radeon RX 580 if you want.
+You can, of course, move to a Core i5 for an extra $100, a Core i7 for an extra $250, or up even upgrade to a Radeon RX 580 if you want the best gaming desktop that you could have.

 With the rising prices of GPUs, systems like this have become a lot more attractive.
-But does the XPS 8930 give you a solid base for your future computing needs?
+But does the XPS 8930 give you a solid base for the best desktop computer available?
 Let’s dig in.

 Safe, familiar, and inoffensive